 For general bounded distributions, we further make three important observations.
 First, the particular instance of the kl-UCB algorithm based on the Kullback-Leibler divergence between normal distributions is the UCB algorithm, which allows us to provide an improved optimal finite-time analysis of its performance (Corollary 2).
 Next, the kl-UCB algorithm, when used with the Kullback-Leibler divergence between Bernoulli distributions, obtains a strictly better performance than UCB, for any bounded distribution (Corollary 1).
-Finally, although a complete analysis of the empirical KL-UCB algorithm is subject to further investigations, we show here that the empirical KL-UCB index is indeed a valid empirical-likelihood upper-confidence bound for the expectation, that is, that it has a guaranteed, non-asymptotic bound on the coverage probability, for any bounded distribution (Proposition 1).
-We provide some empirical evidence that empirical KL-UCB also performs well for general bounded distributions and illustrate the tradeoffs around the use of the two algorithms, in particular for short horizons.
+Finally, although a complete analysis of the empirical KL-UCB algorithm is subject to further investigations, we show here that the empirical KL-UCB index has a guaranteed coverage probability for general bounded distributions, in the sense that, at any step, it exceeds the true expectation with large probability (Proposition 1).
+We provide some empirical evidence that empirical KL-UCB also performs well for general bounded distributions and illustrate the tradeoffs arising when using the two algorithms, in particular for short horizons.

 Outline.
 The paper is organized as follows.
 Section 2 introduces the necessary notations and defines the notion of regret.
-Section 3 presents the generic form of the KL-UCB algorithm and provides the main steps for its analysis, leaving two facts to be proven under each specific instantiation of the algorithm to a model.
+Section 3 presents the generic form of the KL-UCB algorithm and provides the main steps for its analysis, leaving two facts to be proven under each specific instantiation of the algorithm.
 The kl-UCB algorithm in the case of one-dimensional exponential families is considered in Section 4, and the empirical KL-UCB algorithm for bounded and finitely supported distributions is presented in Section 5.
 Finally, the behavior of these algorithms in the case of general bounded distributions is investigated in Section 6; and numerical experiments comparing kl-UCB and empirical KL-UCB to their competitors are reported in Section 7.
-Proofs are postponed to the appendix (Sections A-C).
+Proofs are provided in the supplemental article (Cappé et al., 2013).

 2. Setup and notation.
-We consider a bandit problem with finitely many arms indexed by $a \in \{1, ..., K\}$ , with $K \geq 2$ , each associated with an (unknown) probability distribution $\nu_a$ over $\mathbb{R}$ .
-We assume however that a model $\mathcal{D}$ is known: a family of probability distributions such that $\nu_a \in \mathcal{D}$ for all arms a.
+We consider a bandit problem with finitely many arms indexed by $a \in \{1, ..., K\}$, with $K \geq 2$, each associated with an (unknown) probability distribution ν_a over \mathbb{R} .
+We assume however that a model \mathcal{D} is known: a family of probability distributions such that $\nu_a \in \mathcal{D}$ for all arms a.

-The game is sequential and goes as follows: At each round $t \ge 1$ , the player picks an arm $A_t$ (based on the information gained in the past) and receives a stochastic payoff $Y_t$ drawn independently at random according to the distribution $\nu{A_t}$ .
-He only gets to see the payoff $Y_t$ .
+The game is sequential and goes as follows: At each round $t \ge 1$, the player picks an arm A_t (based on the information gained in the past) and receives a stochastic payoff Y_t drawn independently at random according to the distribution ν{A_t} .
+He only gets to see the payoff Y_t .

 2.1.
 Assessment of the quality of a strategy via its expected regret.
-For each arm $a \in \{1, ..., K\}$ , we denote by $\mu_a$ the expectation of its associated distribution $\nu_a$ and we let $a^$ be any optimal arm, i.e.,
+For each arm $a \in \{1, ..., K\}$, we denote by μ_a the expectation of its associated distribution ν_a and we let a^ be any optimal arm, i.e.,